 The Bachelor of Science in Architecture program prepares students for graduate-level studies in architecture, for graduate study in related fields, or a variety of careers related to architecture, the building industry, or government service.

 Students who complete both the Bachelor of Science in Architecture (BS Arch) and Master of Architecture (M.Arch.) in the Georgia Tech School of Architecture may apply up to 6 credit hours of graduate coursework toward both degrees.
-In order to qualify for this option, the student must complete the undergraduate degree with a cumulative grade-point average of 3.5 or higher and complete the master's degree within a four-year period from the award date of the bachelor's degree.
+In order to qualify for this option, the student must complete the undergraduate degree with a cumulative grade-point average of 3.5 or higher and enter the Masters program in the following fall term.

 |APPH 1040||Scientific Foundations of Health||2|

 |or APPH 1050||The Science of Physical Activity and Health|

 |or APPH 1060||Flourishing: Strategies for Well-being and Resilience|

 |PHYS 2211||Introductory Physics I 2||4|